-Join Martin Guidry for an in-depth discussion in this video Using virtualization for more efficient utilization of hardware, part of Virtualization Essential Training.
+Join Martin Guidry for an in-depth discussion in this video Using virtualization for more efficient utilization of hardware, part of Learning Virtualization.

 In this section, I'd like to talk about one of the advantages of virtualization and that's the efficient utilization of hardware.
 Simply put, virtualization should allow us to use the resources we need, no more, no less.
 This will hopefully help us avoid the situation where a server is significantly under-powered or over-powered.
 Almost all of the hypervisor tools currently available on the market will allow us to easily re-size a virtual machine manually.

 So this would be a manual process performed by an administrator where we increase or decrease the number of processors, the amount of RAM, or the number or size of hard drives.
 Some of the more advanced hypervisors on the market will do some of this for you automatically.
 So the hypervisor will continuously monitor a virtual machine, when that virtual machine begins to get short on a certain resource, a hyper visor will provide additional resources.